sams-tom/Multimodal-AUV/README.md

-# Configuration
+# ⚙️ Configuration ⚙️
-The project's behavior and parameters are highly configurable, allowing you to easily adapt the pipeline and models to diverse datasets, training regimes, and specific requirements without altering the source code.
+The project's behavior and parameters are highly configurable, allowing you to easily adapt the pipeline and models to diverse datasets, training regimes, and specific requirements without altering the source code.✨

-All core parameters for data processing, model training, and inference are controlled via YAML configuration files.
-This approach ensures reproducibility, simplifies experimentation, and facilitates seamless collaboration.
+All core parameters for data processing, model training, and inference are controlled via **YAML configuration files**.
+This approach ensures reproducibility 🔁, simplifies experimentation 🧪, and facilitates seamless collaboration 🤝.

-Key Configuration Areas:
+## Key Configuration Areas:
 The configuration is organized to cover various stages of the AUV data processing and model lifecycle:

-Data Management:
+## Data Management:  📊

-Input/Output Paths: Define locations for raw data (e.g., optical images, GeoTIFFs), processed outputs, and inference results.
+Input/Output Paths: Define locations for raw data  (e.g., optical images 📸, GeoTIFFs 🗺️), processed outputs, and inference results.

-Data Preparation Parameters: Specify settings like patch sizes for bathymetry and SSS, image dimensions, and relevant GeoTIFF channels.
+Data Preparation Parameters: Specify settings like patch sizes forbathymetry 📏 and SSS, image dimensions 🖼️,, and relevant GeoTIFF channels.

-Model Training & Retraining:
+## Model Training & Retraining: 🧠

-Core Training Parameters: Control fundamental aspects like learning rate, batch size, number of epochs, and optimization algorithms.
+Core Training Parameters: Control fundamental aspects like learning rate 📉, batch size 📦, number of epochs ⏳, and optimization algorithms.

 Model Architecture: Configure choices such as model type (e.g., multimodal_bnn, unimodal_bnn), number of output classes, and specific layer dimensions.

 Bayesian Neural Network (BNN) Settings: Parameters for BNN priors, if applicable.

-Inference:
+## Inference:  🔮

 Prediction Control: Define thresholds for classification and output formats for results.